Kamala Harris Leads Among Democrats Who Have Officially Announced 2020 Bids, Lags Behind Biden And Sanders

 — CNN Politics (@CNNPolitics) February 18, 2019

-Jon Vein, a described by MSN as a “major Democratic donor,” also thinks Harris is just whom the Democrats need in 2020.
+Jon Vein, described by MSN as a “major Democratic donor,” also thinks Harris is just whom the Democrats need in 2020.

 “She was already the favorite of many, and her early success has solidified and grown that support.”

-One thing that appears to be helping Kamala, for now anyway, is that so far her campaign has avoided the baggage that appears to be plaguing some of her challengers.
-Elizabeth Warren, for example, continues to face criticism over her claims of Native American heritage, and simultaneously taking a commercial ancestry DNA test and touting the results as proof; the results actually showed that she is, at most, 1/1024th Native American.
-Similarly, Tulsi Gabbard has been forced to apologize for previously working with her father to pass anti-LGBTQ legislation in her native Hawaii.
+One thing that appears to be helping Kamala, for now anyway, is that her campaign has so far avoided the baggage that appears to be plaguing some of her challengers.
+Elizabeth Warren, for example, continues to face criticism over her claims of Native American heritage.
+She had taken a commercial ancestry DNA test and had touted the results as proof.
+The results actually showed that she has arguably distant Native American ancestry.
+Similarly, Tulsi Gabbard has been forced to apologize for previously working with her father to pass anti-LGBTQ legislation in her native state of Hawaii.

 Other than a couple of minor missteps, like, for example, admitting that she smoked marijuana in the past, Harris has largely avoided controversy.